cogitogroupltd/tekton-helm-chart/examples/tekton-kaniko-build-deploy/README.md

 - Stages
   - `git-clone` - Clone down the application source code from GitHub containing a `Dockerfile`
   - `build-push` - Build the Dockerfile using Kaniko and push it to Dockerhub using Kaniko using credentials specified in `config.json`
-  - `git-clone-infra` - Clone down the Helm chart `common` for use with the `helm-deploy` stage
-  - `helm-deploy` - Deploy the docker image artifact from Dockerhub using Helm
+  - `rolling-update` - Deploy the docker image artifact to your existing Kubernetes deployment
 - Uses local RSA private key located in `~/.ssh/id_rsa` for `git-clone` and `git-clone-infra`
-- Secures webhook to `EventListener` communication using a token specified in `.Values.github_token`

 ![](2022-10-17-23-36-33.png)
 ## Install pipelines